rivaldiprabowo/Supervised_Regression1/README.md

     * ![model performance2](https://user-images.githubusercontent.com/99151517/160821495-e7268693-dacc-4644-bdd6-abe870c3b848.JPG)
     * Evaluation this model using dataset test give us MAPE score 12.25%.
     * This model don't use hyperparameter tunning, due to incapability of our personal laptop to run the process with enormous data.
-    * Selected algorithm for this model is Random Forest Regressor with Recall score 12.25% (Dataset test).
+    * Selected algorithm for this model is Random Forest Regressor with MAPE score 12.25% (Dataset test).
 </p>

 ## Model Analysis